juji-io/datalevin/README.md

      "fred")
 ;; => #{["France"]}

-;; retract the name attribute of an entity (d/transact! conn [[:db/retract 1 :name "Frege"]])
+;; Retract the name attribute of an entity (d/transact! conn [[:db/retract 1 :name "Frege"]])

-;; pull the entity, now the name is gone
+;; Pull the entity, now the name is gone
 (d/q '[:find (pull ?e [*])
        :in $ ?alias
        :where